Intro to Writing

 Content: Being in college (being human) means you will have to deal with some heavy/tough stuff.
 If any objectionable content is presented in class, you are welcome (even encouraged) to express yourself in class or with me privately.
 That all said, I will be as conscious and respectful as I can.

-Attendance: My policy is this: I don't care.
+Attendance: My policy is this: you are adults.
 When you signed up for college, you paid (are paying) for it, and if you want to be absent from class, then that is on you to waste (or spend) your money how you like (I haven't done the math, but you might want to figure out (based on tuition and a multitude of other things you are paying for (rent, food, etc.)) how much you are paying for each class period, and how much you are losing each time you decide to skip class).
 At any rate, I also believe in natural consequences.
 If you miss class, you will miss the crucial information and discussions that really can't be replicated and are provided in order to help you accomplish the learning tasks of the class.
 You can use electronics as much as you need in the class, but if you use them so much that you aren't paying attention, then you are functionally absent, and all the things I have said above about being absent applies in this case as well.
 You do get points for doing the in-class freewrites (more on that below), and this is how I take role.
 I give those points generously, and understand if you have to miss class occasionally.
 If I see that you are turning in your freewrites and are not present, I will be irked and probably remove additional freewrite points for being dishonest.
 For the most part, I leave your attendance up to your discretion.

 Makeup: I inevitably have students ask me how they can make up work, either because they've planned something else or because they didn't expect something else to happen.
 If you have a university excused absence, then I will help you catch up.
 If you just miss class, I will not hold private lessons for you to personally catch up.
 Again, you are paying for my expertise at a specifically scheduled time that we all mutually signed up for.
 I hope you will understand—early—that my classes are not lectures that can just be read or understood at your leisure (with some powerpoint, handout or another).
 I don't teach like that, so if you miss class you miss something that can't be replicated.